-Tokyo Paralympics, table tennis: Meet Ibrahim Hamatodou, the Egyptian who plays with his mouth
+Tokyo Paralympics, table tennis: Meet Ibrahim Hamadtou, the Egyptian who plays with his mouth

-In 2014, a video of Ibrahim Hamatodou posted by the table tennis governing body on YouTube garnered widespread fame on the internet.
+In 2014, a video of Ibrahim Hamatdou posted by the table tennis governing body on YouTube garnered widespread fame on the internet.

 The Egyptian table tennis player was invited to be among the best players in the world at 2014 World Team Table Tennis Championships in Tokyo, Japan.